nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 The buddies talked about the days of Brest.
 Zeddy recalled the everlasting unloading and unloading of ships and the toting of lumber.
-The house of the Young Men’s Christian Association, overlooking the harbor, where colored soldiers were not wanted....
-The central Rue de Siam and the point near the Prefecture of Marine, from which you could look down on the red lights of the Quartier Réservé.
+The house of the Young Men’s Christian Association, overlooking the harbor, where colored soldiers were not wanted.<span class="three-dots"></span>The central Rue de Siam and the point near the Prefecture of Marine, from which you could look down on the red lights of the Quartier Réservé.
 The fatal fights between black men and white in the *maisons closes*.
 The encounters